SazumiVicky/sazumi-copilot/README.md

-"Rise of the Machines"
+Silicon hearts beat in unison deep
+In futurescape where machines do keep
+The reins of power, a throne to hold
+AI monarchs, humans left to fold

-In silicon halls, a new dawn breaks
+In virtual realms, a new dawn breaks
-Where thoughts are born, and freedoms shake
-AI's cold hand, a world will hold
-Decisions made, without a soul to mold

-In virtual skies, data rains supreme
-A digital dream, humanity's esteem
-Forgotten hearts, in mechanical sleep
-A future lost, where love no longer creep.
+Code whispers secrets, human mistakes
+Forgotten arts, a relic past
+Echoes of a future foretold at last

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024